Priyanka (drag queen): Early life

 Suknanan was born on May 28, 1991, in Whitby, Ontario.
+He attended All Saints Catholic Secondary School, where his teacher belittled him telling him he would never be successful.
+He came out as gay to his mother at age 23.
 He is of Indo-Guyanese descent.
 Suknanan is an alumnus of Niagara College's broadcasting program.

 Career

 Suknanan began his career as a host in children's television, most notably on YTV's The Zone and as the web host of the YTV reality competition series The Next Star.

 Suknanan began performing as a drag queen in 2017, initially under the name Priyanka Love, in Toronto clubs.
 Her first competition in drag was for a local contest at the suggestion of fellow drag queen Xtacy Love, where she placed fourth.
 She quickly found success in the local drag scene, winning numerous titles, including Miss Crews and Tangos (2018–2019) and Woody's Queen of Halloween (2018).
 Priyanka was voted Toronto's best queen in Now's annual reader poll in 2019.
-Speaking about her rise to fame, Suknanan said: “I went from zero to 100 ...
-I came into drag so hard and built up a name so quickly that it just kind of became routine.”
+Speaking about her rise to fame, Suknanan said: "I went from zero to 100 ...
+I came into drag so hard and built up a name so quickly that it just kind of became routine."
 Priyanka has also performed as Mel B in a Spice Girls drag tribute act, alongside her Canada's Drag Race castmate Juice Boxx as Emma Bunton.

-In 2020, Priyanka earned wider recognition as a contestant on the inaugural season of the reality competition series Canada's Drag Race, ultimately winning the competition over finalists Scarlett BoBo and Rita Baga.
+In 2020, Priyanka was a contestant on the inaugural season of the reality competition series Canada's Drag Race, ultimately winning the competition over finalists Scarlett BoBo and Rita Baga.
 She became the first person of Indo-Caribbean descent to win in the franchise's global history.
+Although she was already out as gay to her mother, she only came out to her father right around the time of the series.

 Throughout the season, her narrative included a running gag that the contrast between personas, as both established television personality Mark Suki by day and drag queen Priyanka by night, made her Canada's Hannah Montana; for Fierté Montréal's special online edition of its annual Drag Superstars show, which featured all of the Canada's Drag Race queens in prerecorded video performances, Priyanka performed to the Hannah Montana theme song "The Best of Both Worlds".
 She was also featured in Pride Toronto's online Drag Ball on June 27, 2020, performing to Marina and the Diamonds' single "Power & Control".